Adewale66/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. 13-symbolic-link - creates a symbolic link
 15. 14-copy-html - moves all html files to parent dir
 16. 100-lets-move - moves all uppercased files
+17. 101-clean_emacs - removes files that end with ~